davebenson/doom4-walkthrough/README.md

 There is a Pinkie Corpse holding the Yellow Guard Corpse.
 You can interact with it to get the Keycard.

 There's also a secret here.
 Look up for a bloody ledge in the ceiling at the left of the room on entry.
-Find SECRET 7.1, "Baron of Hell Model, Patriotguy".
+Find SECRET 7.1, COLLECTIBLE 7.2, "Baron of Hell Model, Patriotguy".

 Return to get the Yellow Keycard, watch the holographic replay, and use the Yellow Door.